Dr. Gary Stark

 Throughout his career, Stark has met with thousands of teachers, principals and school administrators, and has provided expert testimony before school boards, legislative committees and members of Congress.
 He has served on review committees and monitoring teams for the U.S. Department of Education and state education agencies, and held positions as an executive director, assistant professor and special assistant to the U.S. Assistant Secretary of Education.

-Stark's passion for improving education on a national scale stemmed from his own experience as an educator in his home state of Arkansas.
+Stark's passion for improving education on a national scale stems from his own experience as an educator in his home state of Arkansas.
 He served as a classroom teacher and assistant principal, and received the national Milken Educator Award as a principal.
 He holds a doctorate in educational administration from the University of Arkansas.